babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 > your private key details.
 Losing access to the private key would
 > mean losing control of your validator.

-Before creating a validator, you will need sufficient BBN tokens.
-For instructions on obtaining BBN tokens, see the [Get Funds section](../babylon-node/README.md#get-funds) in the Node Setup Guide.

 #### 3.1.1 Get Funds

-Funds are necessary to interact with the Babylon network and run a validator.
+Before creating a validator, you will need sufficient BBN tokens and are necessary to interact with the Babylon network and run a validator.

 To source funds you will need to request them from the Babylon Testnet Faucet.

 <!-- TODO: add information or commands on how to request funds from the faucet -->